IoT technologies and protocols

-With a zero-downtime deployment model, Kubernetes helps IoT projects stay updated in real-time without impacting users.
+With a zero-downtime deployment model, Kubernetes helps IoT projects stay updated in real time without affecting users.
 Kubernetes scales easily and efficiently using cloud resources, providing a common platform for deployment to the edge.

 AI and IoT

-IoT systems gather such massive amounts of data that it’s often necessary to use AI and machine learning to sort and analyze that data so that you can detect patterns and take action on insights.
-For example, AI can analyze data gathered from manufacturing equipment and predict the need for maintenance, reducing costs and downtime from unexpected breakdowns.
+IoT systems gather such massive amounts of data that it’s often necessary to use AI and machine learning to sort and analyse that data so that you can detect patterns and take action on insights.
+For example, AI can analyse data gathered from manufacturing equipment and predict the need for maintenance, reducing costs and downtime from unexpected breakdowns.

 IoT data and analytics

-IoT technologies produce such high volumes of data that specialized processes and tools are needed to turn the data into actionable insights.
+IoT technologies produce such high volumes of data that specialised processes and tools are needed to turn the data into actionable insights.

 Common IoT technology applications: